OHBA-analysis/osl-dynamics/doc/documentation.rst

 Tutorials
 ---------

-The following tutorials illustrate some of the analysis that can be done with osl-dynamics.
+The following tutorials illustrate some of the analysis that can be done with osl-dynamics:

 - :doc:`tutorials_build/static_network_analysis`.
+- :doc:`tutorials_build/sliding_window_network_analysis`.
 - :doc:`tutorials_build/dynemo_minimal_code`.
 - :doc:`tutorials_build/hmm_simulation`.